smart-edge-open/specs/doc/openness_howto.md

 ![OpenVino Deploying App 3](howto-images/OpenVinoDeployApp3.png)

 - You can "DELETE/RESTART" an application from this tab.
-Please note the traffic policy if any must be removed before deleting the application.
+> Note: The traffic policy if any must be removed before deleting the application.

  ### 5 OpenVINO Managing Traffic Rules for Applications